fedbiomed/fedbiomed/docs/developer/testing-in-fedbiomed.md

     - If there are functions that require testing GPU functionality, implement those tests as integration tests.

 ### 3. Focus on smaller units
-- Each test function should test a single method of a class or a function.
+- Each test function should test a single method of a class, function, or module.
 - Test functions can execute other methods of the class being tested or other functions.
 However, the purpose should be to prepare the test state rather than testing those executions.
 - If the method being tested executes private members of the class, please follow the section [Private methods of a class](#12-private-methods-of-a-class).